-\begin{rem} In Theorem \ref{thm:MHS}, $W$ acts on $G/T\times T^{r}$ via the standard action on the homogeneous space $G/T$ and by simultaneous conjugation on $T^{r}$.
+\begin{rem} In Theorem \ref{thm:MHS}, $W$ acts on $(G/T)\times T^{r}$ via the standard action on the homogeneous space $G/T$ and by simultaneous conjugation on $T^{r}$.
 The MHS on $G/T$ is the natural one coming from the full flag variety $G/B$, where $B\subset G$ is a Borel subgroup.
 We also note that the condition $r\geq 1$ in Theorem \ref{thm:MHS} is not vacuous since finite nilpotent groups have abelian rank $0$.
 In fact, a nilpotent group $N$ has abelian rank $r\geq 1$ if and only if $|N|=\infty$. \end{rem}

 Now, consider the mixed Hodge polynomial of the algebraic variety $X$, defined as: